 2. Be mindful of how you communicate

-Remote staff need to feel they are in the loop as much as anyone else, so be conscientious about how and when you’re checking in with them (and if it’s appropriate).
+Remote staff need to feel they are in the loop as much as anyone else, so be conscious about how and when you’re checking in with them (and if it’s appropriate) to support their mental health at work.
 It might also make sense to have a clear protocol on how someone can notify others of their intentions or needs.

 3. Ask how your team is coping at regular intervals

-There’s no one size fits all solution here, some people will find themselves happy just taking on tasks remotely, while others need more support.
+There’s no one size fits all solution here.
+Some people will find themselves happy just taking on tasks remotely, while others need more support to ensure positive mental health at work.
 What works best as a strategy for one individual may not work for another.

 4. Encourage employees to take time away from their desk